Periodic paths on the pentagon, double pentagon and golden L: Combinatorial periods of pentagon and double pentagon trajectories

 \subsection{Symmetries of trajectories via the group structure}

-There are two kinds of trajectories on the pentagonal billiard table: those that \emph{are} rotationally symmetric (Figure \ref{fig:symmetric}), and those that are \emph{not} rotationally symmetric, for which there are thus five congruent paths that differ only by rotation (Figure \ref{fig:asymmetric}).
-In this section we prove this result algebraically, using the group structure of the Five Ls.
+Among periodic trajectories on the pentagonal billiard table, some are rotationally symmetric (Figure \ref{fig:symmetric}), some are not (Figure \ref{fig:asymmetric}).
+In this section we relate this property to some paths in a graph encoding the action of $\sigma_0\dots \sigma_3$ on surfaces $A, B, C, D, E, F$.

 To each periodic direction, we associate a starting horizontal trajectory, with cutting sequence either $12$ (short) or $34$ (long) on the double pentagon, and a tree word.
 For example, the tree word $120$ means that we apply the product $\sigma_0 \sigma_2 \sigma_1$ to $\sv 10$ in order to get the associated direction.
 In order to extract information about where we end up in the graph depending on its tree word, we express the $\sigma_i$ in terms of $T$ and $R$ and re-draw the graph in Figure \ref{colorgraph}.